 AURORA, Colo.
 (CBS4) – Court documents obtained by CBS4 describe the events leading up to a deadly shooting on the 4th of July in Aurora.
-A corrections officer, Scott Matthews, is facing second second degree murder charges in the case.
+A corrections officer, Scott Mathews, is facing second second degree murder charges in the case.

 According to court records, Shamira Cotton, her boyfriend Jaharie Wheeler, and two kids started lighting fireworks in the courtyard of their apartment complex, located at 16498 East Alameda Place, around 10 p.m. on July 4.

 At the time, Katherine O’Neal was letting her dogs out.
 Her dogs got scared by the fireworks, and she yelled at the family from a second-floor stairwell.
-Matthews, who is O’Neal’s boyfriend, started arguing with Cotton.
+Mathews, who is O’Neal’s boyfriend, started arguing with Cotton.

-Matthews has been suspended without pay from the Department of Corrections as the state investigates and next steps are considered.
+Mathews has been suspended without pay from the Department of Corrections as the state investigates and next steps are considered.